How to Create Space and Organise Your Garage Storage

 Pipes, water heaters and boilers can leak, so it is important not to store any items on the floor to prevent water damage.
 Flammable goods should also be stored well away from any sources of flames.

-Items should be stored in waterproof plastic boxes with closely fitting lids and cardboard boxes should be avoided whenever possible.
+Items should be stored in waterproof plastic storage boxes with closely fitting lids and cardboard boxes cardboard boxes should be avoided whenever possible.
 Cardboard will degrade, rot and can be eaten by pests.

 To ensure that damp and moisture is controlled, consider adding silica gel packets to storage boxes, or use blocks of charcoal tied up in a porous cloth or an old sock as this will help to absorb any moisture.
 You should also make sure that any item stored in your garage is thoroughly dry before storing to prevent mildew and mould from growing, and to prevent the build up of humidity of your garage.